Global Food Systems

 Week One Globalized vs Local Food Systems, COVID-19 and Corporate Consolidation

-• History of Food (development of agriculture)
+• History of Food and Agriculture

-• Sustainable vs Conventional Agriculture
+• Sustainable vs Conventional Ag

 • Globalized Industrial Food Systems & COVID-19

-• Consolidation in Seed Industry
+• Consolidation in the Food & Seed Industries

 Week Two American Food Production, Trade and The Farm Bill